-The Paducah Dog Park has water, fencing, shelters, gravel parking, and pet waste receptacles.
+The Paducah Dog Park has water spigots, fencing, shelters, gravel parking, and pet waste receptacles.
 The park is partitioned into two sections based upon the weight of a dog with 30 pounds as the dividing weight.
 Each fenced section has a water spigot.
-Near the entrance of each fenced area is a green box with "Mutt Mitts," degradable bags to allow the easy collection of your dog's excrement.
+Near the entrance of each fenced area is a green box with Mutt Mitts, degradable bags to allow the easy collection of your dog's excrement.
 Each fenced area also has a large shelter so that owners can sit and chat while the pooches play and romp.
 The fencing is coated with black vinyl to keep it looking new for years.
 In the future, the dog park could have amenities such as dog agility obstacles.

 The Paducah Dog Park is open seven days a week during the normal hours for Stuart Nelson Park, 6 a.m. until 9 p.m.
-Immediately report any problems to the Parks and Recreation Office at 270-444-8508 or firstname.lastname@example.org.
+Immediately report any problems to the Parks & Recreation Office at 270-444-8508 or firstname.lastname@example.org.
 The rules are as follows:

-For more information about the fundraising efforts and how to make a donation, contact the Parks and Recreation Department at 270-444-8508.
+For more information about the fundraising efforts and how to make a donation, contact the Parks & Recreation Department at 270-444-8508.
 Here are ways you can contribute to the ongoing maintenance and improvement of the dog park:

 Sponsorships: There are a variety of sponsorship opportunities for individuals or companies to support the dog park.
 Sponsorship Opportunities

 Memorial Plaques: In memory of a pet, the Parks and Recreation Department accepts orders for small printed plaques in the shape of a dog bone.
 The plaques hang on the fence next to the entrance to the large dog section recognizing your support.
 Each plaque costs $40 with the profit (approximately $25 per plaque) going toward the dog park improvement effort.
 Dog Park Plaque Order Form

 Monetary Donations: Donations can be sent to

-Paducah Parks and Recreation Department
+Paducah Parks & Recreation Department

 Attention: Dog Park